How to effectively assign tasks to team members to increase productivity?

 3. Micromanaging

-While it’s essential to oversee the progress of tasks, hovering over your team members can undermine their confidence and create a stressful work environment.
+While it’s essential to monitor the progress of tasks, micromanaging your team can have a detrimental effect on their confidence and morale.
+Constantly hovering over their work can create a stressful environment and may indicate that you don’t trust them to complete the job.

 4. Failing to Prioritize Tasks